 Ipswich Buses Limited runs the local buses.
-The following Directors of Ipswich Buses Limited are members of Ipswich Borough Council: Inga Lockington, Peter Gardiner.
-The Head of Housing & Community Services and the Head of Culture & Environment are also Directors.
+The following Directors of Ipswich Buses Limited are members of Ipswich Borough Council: Inga Lockington and Peter Gardiner.
+The Heads of Housing & Community Services and Culture & Environment are also Directors.

-As at 31 March 2018, all the allotted called up ordinary share capital of the Company was owned by the Council.
+As at 31 March 2019, all the allotted called up ordinary share capital of the Company was owned by the Council.
 The Council therefore has a controlling influence.

-The Company reported a 53 week period ending 31 March 2018.
+Ipswich Buses reported a 52 week period ending 30 March 2019 as this is standard industry practice.
 The Council has no commitment to meet accumulated deficits or losses of Ipswich Buses Limited.

-Copies of the published accounts of Ipswich Buses Limited for the period ended Ipswich Buses year end can be obtained from Ipswich Buses Limited, Constantine Road, Ipswich, IP1 2DL.
+Copies of the published accounts of Ipswich Buses Limited for the period ended 30 March 2019 can be obtained from Ipswich Buses Limited, Constantine Road, Ipswich, IP1 2DL.

 The summarised group financial consolidated statements presented below show how the financial position of the Council is affected by its interest in Ipswich Buses Limited.
-The main effect of this consolidation has been to increase the Council's revenue reserves by £2.677m, representing the Council's share of Ipswich Buses shareholders' funds.
+The main effect of this consolidation has been to increase the Council's revenue reserves by £2.267m, representing the Council's share of Ipswich Buses shareholders' funds.